 - “Please let me know if there is anything we can do to help support you and your team during this busy time.”

-14. Send text messages to provide employees with reminders about key deadlines, meetings, or events, or to give them advance notice of any schedule changes or new processes that they’ll need to follow at work.
+14. Send employee text message communications to provide staff with reminders about key deadlines, meetings, or events, or to give them advance notice of any schedule changes or new processes that they’ll need to follow at work.

 - “I wanted to remind everyone that the quarterly performance review is due next week.
 Please take some time to prepare for your meeting with your manager.”